Author: Julianna Jung, MD, Johns Hopkins Medical School

 - IV: Set up equipment for establishing peripheral IV access.
 If time permits, set up advanced vascular access equipment as well – intraosseous and/or central central line kits.

+Everyone trained in basic life support has learned the “CAB” order of resuscitation, where the initial focus is on circulation before airway/breathing.
+So why are we talking about “ABC” here?
 In short, ABC is for the living and CAB is for the dead.
-The goal of the CAB assessment, which is the standard of care in cardiac arrest, is to rapidly determine whether to initiate CPR.
-If your patient is moving, talking, moaning, breathing, or otherwise demonstrating obvious signs of life, they may have 99 problems, but cardiac arrest isn’t one of them!
-These patients do not need CPR, and can be assessed in ABC order.
+The goal of the CAB assessment is to rapidly determine whether to initiate CPR.
+If your patient is moving, talking, moaning, breathing, or otherwise demonstrating signs of life, they may have 99 problems, but cardiac arrest isn’t one of them!
+These patients do not need CPR, and should be assessed in ABC order.
+For patients who are not in cardiac arrest, airway obstruction is generally the most rapidly lethal emergency, followed in turn by respiratory compromise and then shock.
+There are exceptions to this rule, but this is generally an appropriate way of prioritizing assessment and management.

 The Primary Survey